bgamari/ghc-wiki-import/typeable-t.md

 >

 - Note that the type `(:~:)` comes from `Data.Type.Equality`.
+  And `Fingerprint` is from `GHC.Fingerprint`.

+- `typeRepFingerprint` is not used internally (although it could be for `eqRR`), but is provided for users. e.g. to add consistency checks when using `Control.DistributedClosure` that two nodes agree on their static pointer table (or at least the types agree, if not the values).

 - Note also `eqRR` is not hugely useful as (if it returns True) we know that types and kinds are the same, but GHC doesn't, so `unsafeCoerce` is often needed.